 Provides information on the number of vacant beds.
 A high number of vacant beds is a tell-tale sign of stagnation.
 Reducing these percentages is essential to the growth and expansion of an organization.

-Patient wait time is a vital influence on patient experiences and retention.
-These insights enable management to focus on areas with lengthy wait periods for improvements.
-As a result, managers can accordingly increase the number of employees, offer training to improve efficiency and implement technology for higher productivity.
+Patient wait time has a vital influence on patient experiences and retention.
+These insights enable management to identify the points of lengthy wait periods and make improvements.
+Hospital administrators can accordingly increase the number of employees, offer training to improve efficiency and implement technology for higher productivity.

 A dashboard is critical to accurately calculate this KPI, as staff cannot track such information manually.
-Upper-level management needs such dashboards to track their facility’s growth and progress.
+Management needs such dashboards to make informed decisions for their facility’s growth and progress, without compromising on quality of care.

-It empowers them to make informed choices for their long-term strategies.
-These dashboards will assist you in improving on a clinical, functional, and financial level.
+These dashboards will assist you in making improvements on a clinical, functional, and financial level.

-A doctor-wise performance dashboard analyses the quality of a doctor’s performance in real-time.
+A physician-wise performance dashboard analyzes a doctor’s performance in real-time.
 Some of these are:

 That is no longer an issue with a dashboard that can track doctor-wise care provided for patients.
 Hospitals can also use this dashboard to align bonuses based on performance metrics.